MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

 #### Preparation Steps

 1. Ensure that you have cloned the 20480C directory from GitHub.
-It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/tree/get_started/Allfiles.
+It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/tree/master/Allfiles.

 #### Demonstration Steps

 #### Divide the Content for a Page into an Article with Sections

-1. On the Windows 10 **Start** screen, click the **Visual Studio 2017** tile.
+1. Open **Visual Studio 2017**.
 2. In Visual Studio, on the **File** menu, point to **Open**, and then click **Project/Solution**.
 3. In the **Open Project** dialog box, browse to the **Allfiles\Mod02\Democode\Starter** folder, click **DemoWebSite.sln** and then click **Open**.
 4. In Solution Explorer, expand the **Allfiles\\...\\DemoWebSite** web application, and then double-click **ContactUs.html**.